 Make Your Own Olive Brine

-If your local market has an olive bar filled with gourmet olives, use them to make your own olive brine.
-It is very easy and allows you to customize the selection of olives, even adding a variety to a single jar.
+If your local market has an olive bar filled with gourmet olives, use them to make olive brine.
+It is effortless and allows you to customize the selection of olives, even adding a variety to a single jar.

-The best part is that you can control the juice.
-Not only can you make it exactly the way you want, but you also know what's inside.
+The best part is that you are in control of the juice and can formulate it to suit your taste perfectly.
 This simple DIY project can save the die-hard dirty martini drinker a considerable amount of money.
-As an extra bonus, you also get a custom choice of olives for garnishing all of your martinis.
+As a bonus, you also get a custom choice of olives for garnishing all of your martinis.

-- Place the olives in a glass jar with a tight-sealing lid.
-Recycled olive jars are a natural choice, but mason jars work great as well.
+Place the olives in a glass jar with a tight-sealing lid.
+Recycled olive jars are a natural choice, and Mason jars work great as well.

-- In a separate bowl, combine the other ingredients and mix well.
+In a bowl, combine the other ingredients and mix well.